 Each faculty member is a committed Christian with an interest in the individual student.
-As a department, the faculty is committed to preparing students for a wide range of post-baccalaureate work in psychology and related disciplines, and helping students discuss and reflect upon the relationship of psychology and their Christian faith.
+As a department, the faculty are committed to preparing students for a wide range of post-baccalaureate work in psychology and related disciplines, and helping students discuss and reflect upon the relationship of psychology and their Christian faith.

-Programs and activities associated with psychology are planned by the faculty and the Psychology Club at various times during the year.
-These activities include the monthly meeting of the Christian Association for Psychological Studies, in which students interact with area Christian psychology professionals.
+Programs and activities associated with psychology are planned by the faculty, Psi Chi, and the Psychology Club at various times during the year.
+These activities include field trips, the monthly meeting of the Christian Association for Psychological Studies, in which students interact with area Christian psychology professionals, as well as informal gatherings where Psychology majors receive support and information to help them successfully navigate their program requirements, meet other students, and understand career opportunities.